-Gasoline is highly flammable and explosive.

-You can be burned or seriously injured when handling fuel.
+Gasoline is highly flammable and explosive and you can be burned or seriously injured when handling fuel.

-- Stop engine and keep heat, sparks, and flame away. - Handle fuel only outdoors. - Wipe up spills immediately. - 2.
-Turn the fuel valve ON (see page 12).
+- Stop engine and keep heat, sparks, and flame away. - Refuel only outdoors. - Wipe up spills immediately. - 2.
+Move the throttle lever to the SLOW or FAST position to open the fuel valve.
 This will allow fuel in the fuel tank to drain through the carburetor bowl.

-3. After the fuel is completely drained, reinstall the drain bolt.
+3. Reinstall the drain bolt.